Reasons to Go

 Wildlife Bucket List: 8 Whales and Seals to See in Antarctica

 The second largest whale in the world after the blue whale, fin whales can grow to a length of 88 feet.
-More secretive than other whales as they seldom jump and do not show their flukes when diving, the best way to spot a fin whale is to look for the large splashguard in front of the blowhole on its flat, broad head.
+More secretive than other whales in Antarctica as they seldom jump and do not show their flukes when diving, the best way to spot a fin whale is to look for the large splashguard in front of the blowhole on its flat, broad head.
 Despite a ban on hunting in effect since 1986, fin whales are still on the endangered list.

 Southern right whale